-Introduces students to pastoral care in the parish context.
-Development of relational skills and pastoral assessment from theological and psychological perspectives is emphasized.
+This course introduces students to pastoral care in the parish context.
+Development of relational skills and pastoral assessment from theological and psychological perspectives are emphasized.
 Selected areas of human life and suffering often encountered by pastors and congregations are studied.
 Students should have a ministry setting from which cases can be drawn.